tarunjr/tweet-news/README.md

 # Tweet-News:

-## Trending news articles aggregated and summarized from Twitter feed.
+## Trending news articles discovered from Twitter and summarized for easy reading.

 ### Vision: